sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_api_with_postman/sigma_api_with_postman.md

 We want to persist this new `access_token` in our environment variable under the same name.

-To do that, we need to add this script to the authenticate method, under the `Tests` tab:
+To do that, we need to add this script to the authenticate method, under the `Scripts` > `Post-response` tab:
 ```code
 let responseData = pm.response.json(); // Extract the JSON response
 pm.environment.set("access_token", responseData.access_token); // Store the access token as an environment variable